 The short answer is "Liability".

 The longer answer is multi-part.
-For one, there is no stopping spot and that makes us liable for anything we didn't repair.
+For one, there is no stopping spot.
+And that makes us liable for anything we didn't repair.
 You see 10 boards that need attention and get us to quote replacing those 10 boards.
 While we're looking at everything, we see 10 more and you agree we can replace those too.
 When we start working and taking up the old boards we see other stuff, including framing, that has rot that we couldn't see until we started taking things off.
 You either let us do more or you don't.
 But in most cases we will always be able to keep finding issues as long as we keep taking boards off.
 At some point you say that you aren't trying to replace the whole deck right now & we just have to find a stopping point.
 So we do.

 Not only is this hard on our schedule (we can't plan when we don't know how big the project is), but you end up hating us when we have to keep adding money for things we keep finding.